GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani/index.md

 MARK: Yeah.
 I think that's great.
 One thing I wanted to highlight as well, as everyone in our audience is aficionados of podcasts, there is a new Google Podcast App that you can grab on Android that's available for you that you can get and download.
 We'll have a link in the show notes.
 It has some nice integrations with things like Google Home and all the Google fun stuff there.

-And I just figured I'd mention it, because, of course, you can now grab the Google Cloud Platform Podcast on there as well.
+And I just figured I'd mention it, because, of course, you can now grab the Google Cloud Podcast on there as well.
 And it has some nice features about being able to play in one place and pick up where you left off in others, and stuff like that.
 So I just thought podcast people would like podcast things.

 MELANIE: Another thing we wanted to mention is that there was another course that's been released between Google and Coursera around machine learning.
 We know there was a crash course that we mentioned a little while back, and there's apparently a new course out that's more for specializing in machine learning with an emphasis on TensorFlow.
 And so they have five specific focuses in the courses around how Google does machine learning in this specialization, launching into machine learning, what TensorFlow is, feature engineering, and the art and science of machine learning.
 And so-- yeah.
 You can find that on Coursera.